sokolhessnerlab/sokolhessnerlab.github.io/index.md

 ### 1. Slack

-There are two [Slack](https://www.slack.com) workspaces[^slack] to join.
-Peter will add you to both of them.
+The lab uses a [Slack](https://www.slack.com) workspace[^slack].
+Peter will add you to it.

-1. The **SHLab Slack** is for most daily communication.
-The workspace has channels organized around general communication, interesting "good reads" that lab members find, social interactions, research projects (each project has its own channel), direct messages between specific lab members, and more.
+The **SHLab Slack** is for almost all daily communication.
+The workspace has channels organized around general communication, interesting "good reads" that lab members find, social stuff, research projects (each project has its own channel), direct messages between specific lab members, and more.
-2. The **DU PSYC Coders Slack** is for people in or affiliated with the DU Psychology department who use programming to conduct their research.
-The workspace has channels for e.g., `R`, `python`, `MATLAB`, and more.

 #### Slack Settings

 Slack works best when everyone's on it, and people are relatively responsive.
 To this end...

-1. Join the lab Slack using a username that is based on your real name (i.e., your full name, your initials, or some combination thereof).
+1. Join the lab Slack using a username that is based on your real name (i.e., your full name, your initials, or your first name).
 2. If you are an active member of the lab, **please install the Slack application** and then **enable notifications** in Slack on your computer _and_ any digital devices (i.e., phone) that you regularly use.
 3. Once installed, please **configure your account** with a representative photo of yourself, your full name, your pronouns, a brief blurb about yourself & your lab role, and any other information in the Slack profile that'd be helpful.
+Check out current lab members' profiles on Slack if you're unsure what it should look like.
 4. Join Slack channels related to your work and role in the lab, and participate!

 ### 2. Email

 We have two lab email lists: shlab-general@du.edu and shlab-core@du.edu.
-To be added to these lists, please send your name@du.edu email to Peter.
+Peter will use your name@du.edu email address to add you to these.

-These lists are used for forwarding email announcements, and occasionally for lab events. _shlab-general_ is meant for anyone & everyone within the department of psychology who is interested in things that the S-H Lab may be discussing or doing. _shlab-core_ is meant only for 'core' members of the lab (graduate students, undergraduate RAs, etc).
+These lists are used for forwarding email announcements, and occasionally for lab events. _shlab-general_ is meant for anyone & everyone within the department of psychology (and lab alumni!) who is interested in things that the S-H Lab may be discussing or doing. _shlab-core_ is meant only for 'core' members of the lab (graduate students, undergraduate RAs, etc).
+These are used once in a while.

 ### 3. Other communication

 We have **weekly lab meetings** during the academic quarter[^quarters].
 All active lab members are expected to come to lab meetings and occasionally present/lead lab meeting.
 Lab meetings are typically scheduled immediately prior to each quarter (taking into account members' schedules).
 The goal is that lab meetings are helpful!
 Think about things you'd like feedback on, deadlines that'd be useful to you (to help you accomplish something on time, whether that be in your research, classes, or something else), and can be formal or informal presentations, guided discussions, or 'journal clubs' in which we present and discuss recent exciting research on emotion and decision-making.

-Lab members are also generally on **[Bluesky](www.bsky.app)** and **[X](https://www.twitter.com)**.
+Lab members may also be on **[Bluesky](www.bsky.app)** and/or **[X](https://www.twitter.com)**.
 You are encouraged to join Bluesky and follow other lab members to facilitate the sharing of interesting or relevant info about science, research, job opportunities, resources, or anything else.
-Twitter is your call (the place is not always the healthiest).
 Peter's Bluesky is [@p1sh](https://bsky.app/profile/p1sh.bsky.social) and the lab's is [@shlab](https://bsky.app/profile/shlab.bsky.social).
-Peter's Twitter is [@p1sh](https://www.twitter.com/p1sh), and the lab's is [@ItsTheSHLab](https://twitter.com/ItsTheShlab).
+If you are on or join X/Twitter, Peter's Twitter is [@p1sh](https://www.twitter.com/p1sh), and the lab's is [@ItsTheSHLab](https://twitter.com/ItsTheShlab).
 Joining Bluesky/X isn't required, just recommended.

+We also suggest you create a **[LinkedIn](www.linkedin.com)** profile if you haven't already!
+This can be a critical platform when looking for a job, so even if your profile is pretty basic, you're advised to make one and connect with the current lab members.

 ## Files and Documents